hyperledger/iroha-2-docs/src/guide/introduction.md

 - One is to use the Web-Assembly interface to write your logic in JavaScript.
 We provide a set of extremely fast instructions that cover 80% of the use-cases, from which you could build-up arbitrarily complex interactions, without compromising on performance. _If you want to learn more about smart contracts in Iroha 2, please consult our [Wiki](https://wiki.hyperledger.org/display/iroha/Scripting+Languages+and+Runtimes+for+Iroha2+Smart+Contracts)._
 - Or you could make use of the Iroha 2 modules, which allow lower-level, higher performance access to the internal state of the blockchain.

-Iroha 2 is written in `rust`, and uses almost all of the language's features.
+Iroha 2 is written in Rust, and uses almost all of the language's features.
 We deliberately avoid `panics`, `unsafe` code, as well as keeping dependencies to a minimum.
 We make use of trait objects sparingly, and only in cases where there's absolutely no way around them.
 Our code base uses `enum` types extensively, as both a means of type erasure and boxing.
 This is most evident in how we implemented the Iroha special instructions.

-Because modules are written in `rust` you have the same guarantees on memory safety as the rest of the code-base, without compromising on the memory usage, or run-time performance.
+Because modules are written in Rust you have the same guarantees on memory safety as the rest of the code-base, without compromising on the memory usage, or run-time performance.
 Of course, if this is not sufficiently low-level for your particular needs, you can fork Iroha, since it's licensed under the Apache 2.0 permissive license and is part of the Hyperledger Foundation, which itself is a subsidiary of the Linux foundation.

 Long-term deployment of Iroha 2 networks was something that we considered very early in its development.
 There are **Iroha Special instructions**, that enact upgrades of the network into a consistent state.
 Iroha nodes can operate if other nodes in the network run different versions of the Iroha 2 binary.

 Iroha 2 is also smart about when to use dynamic and when to use static linking.
-We dynamically link with libraries that are related to encrypting communication (like e.g. OpenSSL), but statically link against smaller `rust` libraries.
+We dynamically link with libraries that are related to encrypting communication (like e.g. OpenSSL), but statically link against smaller Rust libraries.
 Thus patching a security vulnerability in Iroha is easy for distribution maintainers: just upgrade the SSL package and Iroha will use it.
 At the same time Iroha has far fewer dependencies, which in turn means that far fewer packages can accidentally break Iroha during a routine distribution upgrade.

 ::: info